Tunkay/Drug-Notifier-App/README.md

 This project aims to be a strong foundation for react-native applications.
 It provides a clear and organized structure, core dependencies, and boilerplate to jumpstart development.

+## Tech Stack Used.
+1.)Frontend- React Native.
+2.)Backend- Mysql.
+3.)Spring Boot Application for the management of APIs and business logic.

 ## Steps to run the app
 1) Clone the repo.